Fact: A solid customer onboarding experience will most definitely improve customer retention and reduce churn.

 Task/Phase-wise CSAT: You could also introduce intermediary CSAT ratings for critical tasks or phase completion when you are farther along your customer journey.

-8. Product adoption and usage: This is an excellent indicator of both the success of your onboarding and future retention.
+8. Product adoption and usage: This is an excellent indicator of both the success of your customer onboarding and future retention.
 Product adoption/usage rate allows you to measure the level of engagement your customer has with your product based on how often they use it and for how long.
 You can use Daily active users (DAU) and Monthly Active Users (MAU) to calculate how many users are active on your platform daily or monitor login activity to see how many customers log in and how often.

-9. Number of customer support tickets: This indicates your training or onboarding modules’ effectiveness and highlights areas where proactive support and retraining may be necessary.
+9. Number of customer support tickets: This indicates your training or customer onboarding modules’ effectiveness and highlights areas where proactive support and retraining may be necessary.

 1. Average Time to Resolution: This is simply a measure of the time between the logging of a complaint and its resolution.
 Unsurprisingly, how you deal with customer issues directly affects customer loyalty and retention.
 Understanding this metric will help you know how efficient and well-trained your team is.